KarishmaChauhan1996/Anomaly-Detection-Network-Intrusion-Classification-ML-Project/README.md

 # Overview

 This project focuses on detecting network intrusions using machine learning techniques.
-Our main goal was to accurately classify activities based on network features using a Random Forest Classifier.The system aims to automatically detect unusual activities or attacks in a network and differentiate them from normal traffic.This is a critical task for maintaining the security and integrity of computer networks, especially in environments where cyber threats are frequent.
+Our main goal is to accurately classify activities based on network features using a Random Forest Classifier.The system aims to automatically detect unusual activities or attacks in a network and differentiate them from normal traffic.This is a critical task for maintaining the security and integrity of computer networks, especially in environments where cyber threats are frequent.

 # Objective